rimutaka/posts/cloud-migration-assessment-with-microsoft-dma-and-sqlpackage-tools/readme.md

 #### Q2: What are the common issues?

-I used a very unscientific method of scrolling up and down the report and running some keyword searches trying to identify common issues.
+I used a very "unscientific" method of scrolling up and down the report and running keyword searches to identify commonalities in the issues.
 A clear pattern emerged within a few minutes:

 * cross-DB references
 * references to non-existent table columns from view definitions